 Georges Burou was the son of a French teacher in Algeria.
 He qualified as a doctor, and initially worked in a gynecological clinic.
-He moved to Casablanca, Morocco in 1940, and served in the Fourth French-Moroccan Mountain Division, and was part of the liberation of Alsace.
+After a fuss about abortions, he moved to Casablanca, Morocco in 1940.
+He served in the Fourth French-Moroccan Mountain Division, and was part of the liberation of Alsace.

 Back in Casablanca he opened his Clinic du Parc at 13 rue Lapébie.
+Again he was the go-to doctor for women seeking an abortion.
 In 1956 he was approached by Jenny, a nightclub electrician, desperate to become a woman who had already been rejected by other gynecologists.
 In 1957 the newspaper France Dimanch carried a story about Jeannette Jiousselot, a carpenter who likewise was accepted by Dr Burou.

 Burou developed a technique to create a vagina using a live graft taken from the penile skin, and continued to refine and improve it.
 He was initially unaware of previous such work by Ludwig Levy-Lenz in Berlin in the 1930s; Lennox Broster in London in the 1930s and 1940s; Harold Gillies in England in the 1940s and 1950s; Elmer Belt in Los Angeles in the 1950s.

 It was Jenny who informed Coccinelle of what Dr Burou could do, and over the next few years several performers from Le Carousel, not only Coccinelle but Bambi, April Ashley, Amanda Lear and Capucine came for the operation, and Borou became famous as the sex change doctor of choice.

 Dr Burou was also the first doctor in Morroco to offer in vitro fertilization.
 This was often without the consent of the husband, so as not to offend his manhood.